BotPrometheus/Crius-Arduino-Mega-Flight-controller/README.md

 # Crius-Arduino-Mega-Flight-controller
-Initial

-Arduino program for quad-copter and espesially for Crius flight controller.
+Arduino program for quad-copter and especially for Crius flight controller.

 It is incomplete.

 Use at your own risk.

+Also I have to mention that the main code comes from mister http://www.brokking.net/

+I made a lot of changes and I will make more.
+Firstly I want to use sonar for self-landing and takeoff.
+Secondly a lot of other things. ;)